xapi-tools/protodefgen/readme.md

-# protodefgen - Protocol Buffer File Generator
+# protodefgen - Protocol Buffer Definition Generator

-This package provides Go structures for constructs used in Protocol Buffer file and a helper to write those constructs to `.proto` file with valid syntax.
+This package provides Go structures for definitions used in Protocol Buffer file and a helper to write those constructs to `.proto` file with valid syntax.

 ### Usage